 Amazon S3 or Amazon Simple Storage Service is a global Infrastructure as a Service (IaaS) solution designed to store and retrieve any amount of data (objects) from anywhere on the Internet.
 S3 is a simple storage service that offers an extremely durable (99.999999999% durability), highly available (99.99% availability) and infinitely scalable data storage infrastructure at very low costs.
 AWS S3 provides a simple and intuitive web service interface and a powerful API that you can use to upload and download any type and amount of data that you want, read the same piece of data a million times, build simple FTP applications, use it to host static websites or relocate important data during emergency disaster recovery.
 Amazon S3 helps developers to focus on innovation instead of figuring out where and how to store their data.

-Cloud Conformity RTMA can detect essentially any S3 configuration changes made within your AWS account such as creating and deleting buckets or objects, making S3 buckets publicly accessible using Access Control Lists (ACLs), updating bucket policies to configure permissions for all objects within a bucket and updating S3 lifecycle policies.
+Cloud Conformity RTMA can detect essentially any S3 configuration changes made within your AWS account such as creating and deleting buckets, making S3 buckets publicly accessible using Access Control Lists (ACLs), updating bucket policies to configure permissions for all objects within a bucket and updating S3 lifecycle policies.
 More precisely, the activity detected by this RTMA rule could be any IAM or root account user request initiated through AWS Management Console or any AWS API request initiated programmatically using AWS CLI or SDKs, that runs the following Amazon S3 actions:

 Regardless of whether you use Amazon S3 service for storing simple log data or for mission-critical applications, monitoring S3 configuration changes in real-time is extremely important for keeping your data secure.
 As a security best practice, you need to be aware of any configuration change made at the S3 level at any point in time.
 Using Cloud Conformity RTMA to monitor S3 configuration changes can help you prevent any accidental or intentional modifications that may lead to data leakage and/or and data loss, therefore detecting Amazon S3 configuration changes is essential for keeping your cloud data secure.